mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 ### Retrying requests
 We recommend retrying failed requests due to network and server errors using one of these strategies:
 * Retrying requests up to a fixed number of times with a constant delay between each call.
-* Retrying requests until a proper response is received, using an exponential backoff with jitter strategy (i.e., doubling the delay between each retried call and adding some randomness to the delay to avoid overloading the backend).
+* Retrying requests until a proper response is received, using an exponential backoff with jitter strategy (i.e. doubling the delay between each retried call and adding some randomness to the delay to avoid overloading the backend).

 ### Client errors

 Client errors (HTTP 4XX) indicate a problem with the client request and can typically not be resolved by retrying the request.
-HTTP 409 errors typically indicate that the client and the PoS backend is out-of-sync about the state of a given resource (e.g., trying to capture a reservation that is not yet reserved or initiating a payment on a PoS that already has an active payment).
+HTTP 409 errors typically indicate that the client and the PoS backend is out-of-sync about the state of a given resource (e.g. trying to capture a reservation that is not yet reserved or initiating a payment on a PoS that already has an active payment).
 If possible, the client should try to query the given resource to fix any inconsistencies between the client and the PoS backend.